AmpersandTarski/documentation/syntax/relation.md

 ## Semantics
 Both ways define a relation by its name and it's sign.

-Every relation has a name, which is a single word, starting with a lower case character.
+THe name of a relation is a single word, starting with a lower case character.
 The name is followed by the sign.
-The sign holds the source concept and the target concept.
+The sign is the combination of the source concept and the target concept.
 It is these three attributes that constitute the unique identifier of the relation.

-E.g. name[Book*Name] can exist in the same context as name[Person*Name].
-In such a case rules must be made unambigious by adding the concept.
-E.g. name[Book*Name];name~ |- I. This rule is semantically the same as name;name~ |- I[Book]
+This means that the name of a relation does not have to be unique.
+E.g. `name[Book*Name]` can be specified in the same context as `name[Person*Name]`.
+When these relations are used in rules or interfaces it might take extra effort to make sure the expression is unambigious.

 ### Properties
 The properties of a relation may be defined as a comma separated list (in between brackets `[` `]`) of the following keywords: